x684867/nemesis_server/src/nodejs/doc/api/cluster.markdown

 multi-core systems the user will sometimes want to launch a cluster of Node processes to handle the load.

-The cluster module allows you to easily create a network of processes that all share server ports.
+The cluster package allows you to easily create a network of processes that all share server ports.

     var cluster = require('cluster');